-Brian A. Rudd has over a decade of experience defending employers in workers’ compensation claims and subrogation matters in addition to counseling employers in exposure mitigation.
+Brian A. Rudd (he/him) has over a decade of experience defending employers in workers’ compensation claims and subrogation matters in addition to counseling employers in exposure mitigation.

 After being recognized as a top-performing associate, Brian joined Nyhan as a partner bringing his extensive experience and insight to clients in Illinois and Indiana.

 Brian believes the practice of law should be tailored to the needs of each client individually.
 He takes a dynamic approach to resolving claims with a focus on the ideal outcome.